LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Tag Detection

-We have grouped the edge points into clusters as shown in Fig~\ref{fig:edges}.
+At this point, we have grouped the features into clusters as shown in Fig~\ref{fig:edges}.
 In practice, few (possibly none) of the clusters will contain a valid tag and thus it is important to be able to eliminate clusters that are clearly invalid.
-To do so, we first fill in LiDAR returns between the edge points of a cluster as shown in Fig. \ref{fig:filled}.
-Two heuristics are used to validate a cluster: number of points $\eta$ in a cluster, and number of edge points $\psi$ of the payload \emph{inside} the cluster.
-The values are determined by what type of tag family is chosen.
-Shown in Fig. \ref{fig:tag_explain} is a tag family which contains $d^2$ bits.
+To do so, we first used the point cloud data to fill in LiDAR returns between the features of a cluster, as shown in Fig. \ref{fig:filled}.

+Inspired by AprilTag~\cite{olson2011apriltag,wang2016apriltag}, tag-family-based heuristics are used to validate a cluster: number of points $\eta$ and number of features $\psi$ in the cluster.
+Another geometry-based heuristic is also deployed: the outlier percentage $(\kappa)$ of a plane fitting process.
+To save computation time, if any of the above processes fails, the cluster is marked as invalid and does not proceed to the next stage of validation.
+The first two values are determined by what type of tag family is chosen.
+Shown in Fig.~\ref{fig:MarkerExample} is a tag family which contains 16 bits.

-A lower bound on the number of points in a cluster is determined by the size of the fiducial marker.
-If the payload is $d \times d$, then the LiDARTag is roughly $(d+4) \times (d+4)$.
+A lower bound on the number of points in a cluster is determined by how many bits are contained in the fiducial marker.
+If the payload is $d \times d$, the LiDARTag including boundaries is $(d+4) \times (d+4)$.
 If we assume a minimum of five returns for each bit in the tag, then the minimum number points in a valid cluster is

+On the other hand, an upper bound is determined by the distance from the \lidar to the marker and its size $t$.
+Given a tag at distance $D$, the maximum number of returns on the marker happens when it directly faces to the \lidar and can be computed as:

+where $\theta$ is the horizontal resolution of the \lidarN, $M$ is the number of rings hitting on the tag, and $t\sqrt{2}$ is the diagonal length of the tag, as shown in Fig.~\ref{fig:TopMostBeam}.